Norlock/orb-weaver/README.md

 - [ ] Manage nodes through a backend server
 - [ ] Future request: Create a stream to preemptively fetch nodes
 - [ ] Future request: Delete nodes from networks that become to big
-- [ ] Render nodes at better (more random, and not only downwards) x,y positions
+- [x] Render nodes at better (more random, and not only downwards) x,y positions
-- [ ] Move camera to selected node
+- [ ] Pan camera to selected node
 - [ ] Connect lines between previous and child nodes